-his research is basically an attempt of making a model to develop a relationship between concrete strength and its maturity which could be expressed with a simple mathematical equation, called mathematical model.
-The traditional way of determining the strength of concrete is to test moist-cured cylinders at 23°C after 28 days of casting.
-Sometimes even placement for different areas up to rate of 400 yd3/Hour. large structures might get completed even before the 28days strength.
+his research is basically an attempt of making a model to develop a relationship between concrete strength and its maturity which could be expressed with a simple mathematical model.
+The traditional way of determining the strength of concrete is to test moist-cured cylinders at 23°C after 28-days of casting.
+Sometimes even placement for different areas up to rate of 400 yd3/hour. large structures might get completed even before the 28-days strength.
 By depending on the test results in order to be sure that proper strength and quality of concrete is satisfied, there is a chance that noticeable quantity of inferior concrete might have been placed before the detection.
-After the test results, it might not be possible
+After the test results, it might not be possible to substitute the inferior quality of concrete without damaging the acceptable quality of concrete in the structure.
+The cost increase due to this misshape is a consequence of this practice.
+The 7-days strength of cylinder is not the solution due to unreliable result for the 28-days strength prediction.
+Besides, even 7-days wait for the test results is a large amount of time to waste in the modern fast construction era.
+This fact is evident that the compressive strength of concrete is important in today's concrete construction industry [1-2].
+The need to be able to predict the 28-days strength of concrete at early age is influenced by the following factors:

-Authors E-Mail: (adee.uol@gmail.com, drmahboob@uol.edu.pk, laeeque.ahmad@ce.uol.edu.pk, hmughal84@gmail.com) Department of Civil Engineering, The University of Lahore, Lahore, Pakistan.
+Authors E-Mail: (adee.uol@gmail.com, laeeque.ahboob@ce.uol.edu.pk)

+^{} Department of Civil Engineering, The University of Lahore, Lahore.